Rubberazer/JETGPIO/README.md

  INSTALLATION:

-    Clone the content into any folder in your JETSON
+    Clone/download the content into any folder in your JETSON

     make